nikeokoronkwo/website/content/blog/grayprint.md

 - Programmatic by design: Grayprint allows you to not only make a static template that one can just "copy and paste" into their codebase (usally alongside some instructions), it allows you to easily scaffold the application with user inputs, therefore being able to skip the boring parts of following certain guidelines that may/may not work for everyone, but also allow you to make templates for users just getting started according to their own liking and style

 ### _What if I want to make money off of my template?_
 Not to worry, as plans for a marketplace are in development, where you can host and display your templates for others to use and purchase, just by running `grayprint` from the terminal (with support for integrating with hosting providers, so if you already have a template on a private Github Repository, it doesn't even need to leave).

+In the meantime, you can [indicate interest](/forms?title=Grayprint%20Marketplace&url=https://docs.google.com/forms/d/e/1FAIpQLScYvKoipuonyFqOh_F06kbuYoOQKbPm9498iaQUTuevbNKfrg/viewform?embedded=true).

 ## How do I get started?
 Grayprint is available on [Github](https://github.com/nikeokoronkwo/grayprint): You can [check out the documentation](https://github.com/nikeokoronkwo/grayprint/docs) and get started, follow progress on Grayprint's development, and even try it out for yourself.